ZodiacHL/File-Integrity-Checker/README.md

 - 📂 Select any file using a file dialog
 - 🔐 Generate a secure SHA-256 hash of the file
 - 💾 Save the generated hash to a `.txt` file
-- ✅ Easily check for file tampering by comparing stored hashes (coming soon)
+- ✅ Easily check for file tampering by comparing stored hashes

 ---